Reading

 • Children in Years 2-6 complete reading assessment papers three times a year to support the teacher's ongoing assessments and to help prepare the children to sit their statutory assessments.

-• At various points, children take statutory tests, the results of which are published to parents in annual reports: for children in Y1 this is the phonics check, Y2 the end of Key Stage 1 and 2 tests in reading.
+• At various points, children take statutory tests, the results of which are published to parents in annual reports: for children in Year 1 this is the phonics check and in Year 6, the KS2 Reading assessment at the end of Key Stage 2.

 The Book Trust